thebuilder/react-intersection-observer/README.md

 ## FAQ

-### How can i assign multiple ref's to a component?
+### How can I assign multiple refs to a component?

 You can wrap multiple `ref` assignments in a single `useCallback`: